-In our opinion there’s no better way to spend your vacation at the “happiest place on earth” than to camp in Walt Disney World’s Fort Wilderness Resort and Campground!
-It is located on Disney property, and is considered an official WDW resort.
+In our opinion, there’s no better way to spend your vacation at the “happiest place on earth” than camping at Walt Disney World.
+The Fort Wilderness Resort and Campground is located on Disney property and is considered an official WDW resort.
 That means you get all the perks like extra magic hours, fast pass access 60 days before your trip, and all the resort discounts.
 You’ll also be able to ride a boat from the campground directly to WDW’s ticket and transportation center — no driving during your Disney vacation!
 If that’s not enough, read on to learn more about this fabulous campground and all the activities it has to offer the whole family!

 Campground Sites & Loops

 Disney’s very own campground, Fort Wilderness, has more than 800 back-in campsites spread out over 21 loops.
 There are also seven loops with cabins.
-The type of campsites on each loop are not all the same.
+The types of campsites on each loop are not all the same.
 They are priced by size, location in the campground, and hook-ups.
-All Fort Wilderness campsites have water, electric, cable television, a picnic table, and a charcoal grill.
-All sites except the tent/pop-up type have sewer as well.
+All Fort Wilderness campsites have water, electricity, cable television, a picnic table, and a charcoal grill.
+All sites except the tent/pop-up type have sewer hookups as well.

 Site Type and Cost